alexfernandez/alexfernandez.github.io/2017/origins-language.md

 At this point we cannot yet speak about words, since there is no language system.
-Each sound is uttered individually, making its own "sentence".
+Each sound is uttered individually making its own "sentence".
 Where there are no words there can be no proper sentences.
 And without words or sentences there is no "language" to speak about.